saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 23
 Built the Turtle Crossing Game — practiced OOP, classes, and Turtle graphics to create a Frogger-style game with increasing difficulty levels.

+## Day 24
+Learned: file handling, directories, and paths.
+Built a Mail Merge project — reading and writing files to auto-generate personalized letters.